 Selected topics using small group discussion.
 Student participation.
 Open to advanced students.
 May be repeated for credit with a different topic.
 Prerequisite: consent of instructor.
 2-5 credits.

 Intensive learning experience in a business firm or other organization using accounting, business, and finance techniques.
-Prerequisites: GPA of at least 3.00 or higher in business major courses; junior standing with 12 credits in the Business Department completed or in progress; approval of advisor, department chair, and departmental internship coordinator.
-2-5 credits.
-One internship of at least 3 credits may be counted toward a business major.
-(Satisfactory/Unsatisfactory) (EL)
+Prerequistes: GPA of at least 3.00 or higher in business major courses; junior standing with 12 credits in the Business Department completed or in progress; and approval of advisor, department chairperson, and departmental internship coordinator.
+One internship of at least of 3 credits may be counted toward a business major.
+2-5 credits (Satisfactory/Unsatisfactory) (EL)

 Individual research, reading, and study in field of accounting, business, or finance under the guidance of a faculty member.
 Open to advanced students.
-Prerequisites: approval of the supervising instructor and the department chair.
-2-5 credits.
+Prerequisites: approvals of the supervising instructor and the department chairperson.
+2-5 credits

 Written report of research or study on a problem in the student's major field.
 To be completed during the final year before graduation.
-Prerequisites: approval of the supervising instructor and the department chair.
-3-5 credits.
+Prerequisites: approvals of the supervising instructor and the department chairperson.
+3-5 credits

 Any Questions?
 If you are interested in learning more about the curriculum at Linfield, please contact the Office of Admission at (800) 640-2287 or email firstname.lastname@example.org.
 An admissions counselor will be happy to answer your questions or put you in touch with a faculty member.